BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

 The housing folder contains sub-folders containing the data and the notebooks.

-The data folder contains sub-folders containing each of the separate datasets (census, household_pulse_surveys, income_restricted, property, rent_smart, along with a zip file for approved building permits).
+The **data/** folder contains sub-folders containing each of the separate datasets (census, household_pulse_surveys, income_restricted, property, rent_smart, along with a zip file for approved building permits).
 The sub-folders then contain multiple files that segregate the respective data into year-wise information.

-The notebooks folder contains our ipynb notebooks.
+The **notebooks/** folder contains our ipynb notebooks.
 Each notebook is titled with a name that corresponds to the dataset it contains analysis for.
 For example, d7-CensusData corresponds to the files in the data/census folder.

 Each notebook contains preprocessing, exploratory data analysis and some insights for the corresponding datasets.